Alisha Rai: Career

 Prior to becoming a romance author, Rai worked as a lawyer.
 She began publishing her work in 2009, focusing on e-publishing.
 She shopped her books to traditional publishers, but she was repeatedly told that romances with non-white characters would not sell.
 Over her career, she expanded into different publishing methods.
 Her Forbidden Hearts series and her novel The Right Swipe are published through Avon Romance.
 Rai's book Serving Pleasure, was the first self-published book to appear on The Washington Posts annual list of best books of the year.

 Rai includes protagonists from a variety of ethnicities.
 Her writing also explores the spectrum of sexual identity.

 Rai is a vocal participant in the discussion of misrepresentation and under representation of minorities in traditionally published romance.
 During a racially charged dispute involving Romance Writers of America (RWA), Rai's comments on Twitter were widely quoted as a demonstration of the romance community's dissatisfaction with the organization.
 She was among a group of best-selling romance authors that demanded the resignation of Damon Suede, the RWA president-elect during the controversy.

 Rai has been on the receiving end of online harassment.

+Her first young adult novel, While You Were Dreaming, was published in 2023.